MarcinBear/q-voter-simulation/README.md

 ---

 ### Dash app designed for simple simulation and visualization of the q-voter model on a square network.
-The user can see in real time how the system is evolving and how the average opinion is changing.
+User can see in real time how the system is evolving and how the average opinion is changing.

- > ❯❯❯❯❯  **App deployed on Heroku: https://q-voter.herokuapp.com/**
+❯❯❯❯❯  **App deployed on Heroku: https://q-voter.herokuapp.com/**

 ---
+### User manual

 ![diagram1_error](images/diagram1.png "Diagram 1")